georgialoper/vanilla-extract-codemash-2023/pages/11_future.md

  Component-specific styles from .css.ts files that are imported into your components are still tree-shaken when a given component is not used on the page.

- I use multiple defineProperties functions to prevent creating extract classes for properties that don't change across conditions -->
+ I use multiple defineProperties functions to prevent creating atomic classes at every breakpoint for properties that don't change across conditions -->

 ---